Harrisburg Medical Malpractice Lawyer

-We all expect competence when treated by doctors and other health care professionals.
-Yet, an alarming number of patients fall victim to medical negligence.
-Research shows that hundreds of thousands of preventable medical errors occur in the United States each year, many of which cause patients unnecessary pain and suffering, and sometimes even death.
+We all expect competence when treated by doctors and other health care professionals, yet an alarming number of patients still fall victim to medical negligence.
+Research shows that hundreds of thousands of preventable medical errors occur in the United States each year, many of which cause patients unnecessary pain and suffering, and sometimes even wrongful death.

 Please note: When in the best interest of the client, medical malpractice cases may be referred to other law firms.

 Medical malpractice may occur when a doctor, nurse, anesthesiologist, or other medical professional fails to treat a patient with competent care.
 Sometimes doctors use poor judgment, make mistakes during surgery, fail to diagnose illnesses or mistake the symptoms of one illness for another.
 This can place patients at a great risk for harm.
 There are many types of medical malpractice, and each case requires careful and thorough investigation.

 - Surgical mistakes, including use of improperly sterilized equipment, anesthesiology errors, and operation on wrong body part or patient

 - Misdiagnosis or diagnosis errors, including failure to properly analyze lab results, failure to monitor changes in a patient's progression, and misinterpretation of MRIs, x-rays or test results

 - Hospital negligence and emergency room errors, including improper administration of medication, improper use of a medical device, misdiagnosis of heart attack, stroke, blood clot or other serious medical condition while under hospital care, and discharge from hospital before it's safe for the patient to return home

 - Birth injuries occurring before, during, or directly after delivery, including failure to administer an emergency C-section, brain damage, facial paralysis, Cerebral palsy, and Erb's palsy